CLOTHING PATTERNS & TUTORIALS

 BUTTONS - LACINGS - FRONT LACING - BACK LACING

-and gowns closed either one of two ways- with buttons or with lacing.
+and gowns closed either one of two ways- with buttons or with

-depending on what the garment was used for and
+the side seams depending on what the garment was used for and

 century, buttons were in everyday use for clothing, although the

 materials they were made from and the number of them on any one

 garment varied greatly.

-Some illustrations show buttons from wrist to elbow or right up the
+Some illustrations show buttons from wrist to elbow or right up

+together.
 Seen at right is a pewter badge of a milk maid from

 the late 14th century from London.
 The buttons down the front

 of her kirtle and the entire length of her sleeves are clearly

 Buttons down the front of a lady's kirtle could be made from matching